MathiildaS/pie-render/README.md

 - Customize the appearance to match your style.
 - No external libraries needed.

-## API
-import { PieRender } from 'pie-render'

-### Constructor
-**new PieRender(canvasElement, baseValue)**
-Initialize with a HTML5 canvas element and a base value.
-The base value must be a positive number greater than zero.
-Draws the initial circle that represents 100% of the base value and the pie.

-### Methods
-**createSlice(inputValue)**
-Adds a value, coverts it to percent and radians/angles and draws it as a slice on the circle.
-Collects and stores the colour and the start and end angle of the slice.
-Redraws the pie on the canvas.

-**setPieBoundaries(warningPercent, dangerPercent)**
-Set the boundary in percent for when to reach warning and/or danger.
-The percent value for when the state will change from "ok" to "warning".
-The percent value for when the state will change from "warning" to "danger".
-Redraws the pie on the canvas.

-**setPieColour(hexColour)**
-Sets the base colour in hex colour code of the pie.
-Redraws the pie on the canvas.

-**setSliceColour(hexColour)**
-Sets the colour in hex colour code of a created slice that will be represented as a "removed" piece of the pie.
-Redraws the pie on the canvas.

-**setStateColours(warningColour, dangerColour)**
-Sets the colours in hex colour code for the 'warning' and 'danger' state of the pie.
-Redraws the pie on the canvas.

-**displayPercentText(display = false)**
-Determines whether to display text on canvas or not.
-True to display.
-Redraws the pie on the canvas.

-**setFontColour(hexColour)**
-Sets the colour in hex colour code of the text on the canvas.
-Redraws the pie on the canvas.

-**setFontSize(fontSize)**
-Sets the size in px of the text drawn on the canvas.
-Redraws the pie on the canvas.

-**getCurrentStateOfPie()**
-Returns an object with the current colour settings, pie boundaries, angles, text settings and remaining values.
-Redraws the pie on the canvas.

 ## Usage and Example
 The package need a HTML5 canvas element to render the pie on.
 Create a canvas element in your HTML